 - MAXIM's operating cashflow is largely dependent on electric power and natural gas prices.
-Management forecasts that cash flows for operating, general and administrative expenses will be funded by its operating activities and existing cash on hand.
-MAXIM estimates total capital expenditures to be incurred in 2023 of approximately \$31.0 million to \$34.0 million.
-These expenditures will be funded with existing cash on hand, debt, operating cash flows and insurance proceeds, and primarily relate to the estimated replacement of the air inlet filter house, completion of the CCGT expansion of M2 and sustaining capital spending.
-Refer to the Development and Business Initiatives section on page 4 for further discussion on capital spending. - The Corporation will continue to have access to its credit facilities and not be in default. - MAXIM will be able to repair the damage caused by the non-injury fire incident in a timely manner. - MAXIM will receive funds from its insurers to cover the estimated replacement of the air inlet filter house and, in respect of the business interruption coverage under the property policy, be in an amount up to the maximum amount of funds available under such policy. - MAXIM will not be generating electricity from the Milner site until the end of July 2023. - MAXIM's continued compliance with all necessary provincial and federal regulations for environmental and climate change legislation and all necessary requirements of operating permits.
+Management forecasts that cash flows for operating and general and administrative expenses will be funded by its cashflows from operating activities, once the CCGT is operating and producing power and existing cash on hand.
+MAXIM estimates total capital expenditures to be incurred in 2023 of approximately \$31.0 million to \$34.0 million. - In the second half of 2023, the Corporation expects to incur approximately \$17.0 million to \$20.0 million of capital expenditures in relation to the CCGT expansion of M2, air inlet filter house and other sustaining capital. - In 2023, the Corporation expects to incur \$7.4 million in relation to the air inlet filter house demolition, incidental and investigation expenses.
+In the second half of 2023, the Corporation expects to incur \$1.8 million of expenses in relation to the demolition, incidental and investigation expense activities. - It is anticipated that the majority of both capital and operating and repair expenditures in relation to the air inlet filter house will be recovered by the Corporation's property insurance policy. - The expenditures noted above will be funded with existing cash on hand, debt, operating cash flows and insurance proceeds.
+Refer to the Development and Business Initiatives section on page 4 for further discussion on capital spending. - The Corporation will continue to have access to its credit facilities and not be in default. - MAXIM will continue to receive funds from its insurers to cover the estimated replacement of the air inlet filter house and, in respect of the business interruption coverage under the property policy, be in an amount up to the maximum amount of funds available under such policy.

+- MAXIM's continued compliance with all necessary provincial and federal regulations for environmental and climate change legislation and all necessary requirements of operating permits.
 Further changes to environmental legislation and operational issues may affect the ability of MAXIM to comply with regulations and may result in unplanned costs and plant outages. - Other matters and factors described under the Outlook section on page 3.